1 Samuel 20:1-21:15

 1 Samuel 20:3b (NKJV) “…but truly, as the LORD lives and as your soul lives, there is but a step between me and death.”

-It wasn’t until his dad tried to spear him that Jonathan realized the deadly danger David was in, so in dramatic fashion David was sent away to flee for his life, both swearing not to harm each other’s descendants, no matter what happened.
+It wasn’t until his dad tried to spear him that Jonathan realized the deadly danger David was in – so in dramatic fashion David was sent away to flee for his life, both swearing not to harm each other’s descendants, no matter what happened.

 It’s understandable that David is in panic mode, but he makes some huge mistakes in the get-go.
 He flees to the city of Nob, where the High Priest and Tabernacle are – and David lies to Ahimelech saying he was on a secret mission for Saul, asking the High Priest for food and any weapons that might be available.
 It’s too bad that he lied, for Doeg the Edomite was there that day.

-After lying to the High Priest, David’s onward spiral continued.
+After lying to the High Priest, David’s downward spiral continued.
 Can you believe David fled to the Philistines?
-The Philistines knew all too well who David was and the’d even heard about the song and dance of the ladies, attributing 10,000 soldiers slain under this man’s leadership.
-David caught himself in the nick of time, and pretended to be mad, crazy, insane, and by the grace of God he was protected and kicked out of their presence.
+The Philistines knew all too well who David was and they’d even heard about the song and dance of the ladies, attributing 10,000 soldiers slain under David’s leadership.

 John 9:1-41